RandyCalderon/java-orders/README.md

   * PAYMENTAMT double
   * OUTSTANDINGAMT double
   * PHONE String
-  * AGENTCODE Long foreign key (one agent to many customers) not null
+  * AGENTCODE long foreign key (one agent to many customers) not null

 * ORDERS
   * ORDNUM primary key, not null Long
   * ORDAMOUNT double
   * ADVANCEAMOUNT double
-  * CUSTCODE Long foreign key (one customer to many orders) not null
+  * CUSTCODE long foreign key (one customer to many orders) not null
-  * AGENTCODE Long foreign key (one agent to many orders) not null
+  * AGENTCODE long foreign key (one agent to many orders) not null
   * ORDDESCRIPTION

 * Create the entities needed to store this data
-* and Load in the data (a prepopulated data.sql file is available for you to use)
+* connect to the provided SQLite database orders.db

-* Create a generic error html page to return when error 404 happens.
+* Create a generic error html page to return when error 404 happens (the rate of this depends on the user following directions).
-* Create a different generic error html page to return when error 500 happens.
+* Create a different generic error html page to return when error 500 happens (this should be rare).
-* Create a different generic error html page to return when an error other than a 404 or 500 happens.
+* Create a different generic error html page to return when an error other than a 404 or 500 happens (what?
+This should not happen).

+* End points should return the data they worked with or nothing if no data was found

 Expose the following end points

+* GET /customers - returns all the customer
+* GET /orders - return all the orders
+* GET /agents - return all the agents

+* GET /customers/custcode/{custcode}
+* GET /orders/ordnum/{ordnum}
+* GET /agents/agentcode/{agentcode}

+* POST /customers - adds a customer
+* POST /orders - adds an order
+* POST /agents - adds an agent

+* PUT /customers/custocode/{custcode} - updates a customer based on custcode
+* PUT /orders/ordnum/{ordnum} - updates an order based on ordnum
+* PUT /agents/agentcode/{agentcode} - updates an agent based on ordnum

+* DELETE /customers/custcode/{custcode} - Deletes a customer based off of their custcode and deletes all their associated orders
+* DELETE /orders/ordnum/{ordnum} - deletes an order based off its ordnum
+* DELETE agents/agentcode/{agentcode} - Deletes an agent if they are not assigned to a customer or order (Stretch Goal)

-* /customer/order - Returns all customers with their orders
+* /customers/order - Returns all customers with their orders
-* /customer/name/{custname} - Returns all orders for a particular based on name
+* /customers/name/{custname} - Returns all orders for a particular customer based on name
-* /customer/order/{custcode} - Returns all orders for a particular customer based on custcode
+* /customers/order/{custcode} - Returns all orders for a particular customer based on custcode
 * /agents - Returns all agents with their customers
 * /agents/orders - Return a list with the agents name and associated order number and order description
-* /customer/{custcode} - Deletes a customer based off of their custcode and deletes all their associated orders
+* /customers/{custcode} - Deletes a customer based off of their custcode and deletes all their associated orders
 * /agents/{agentcode} - Deletes an agent if they are not assigned to a customer or order (Stretch Goal)

+* Expose at least the following the actuator endpoints to help with system mangagement
+   * /health
+   * /inf
+   * /metrics

+   * Stretch goal - update each of these three actuator endpoints to report your own messages.